davidtorres1818/ILSR6V1/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ILSR6V1
+# ILS: An R package for statistical analysis in Interlaboratory Studies

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ILSR6V1 is to ahhhhhhhhhhhhhhhh
+The aim of the ILS package is to detect laboratories that provide not consistent results, working simultaneously with different test materials, from the perspective of the Univariate Data Analysis and the Functional Data Analysis (FDA).

 ## Installation